JasonLocklin/Dissertation/VWM/Discussion.md

 arrangement of those colours in order to answer correctly.
 As a result, two types of errors can be committed.
-A failure to recall a colour (a guess), or a mis-identification of one of the distractors as belonging to the indicated spatial position (incorrect target response).
+A failure to recall a colour (a guess), or a mis-identification of one of the non-target distractors as belonging to the indicated spatial position (non-target response).

 [VWM Multiple -guessing results]
-Interestingly, in contrast to the single target condition, the patient group does not appear to guess more frequently than the other groups when presented with multiple targets (figure
+Interestingly, in contrast to the single square condition, the patient group does not appear to guess more frequently than the other groups when presented with multiple square stimuli (figure
 \ref{fig_VWM_MTarget}).
-This may reflect a limited sensitivity in this task variant, as in the multi-target condition, binding errors appear to be the overwhelming source of failures.
-While the single-target condition is effectively tuned to detect guessing (as that is the only type of error possible), the multi-target conditions simply provides less opportunity to detect guessing, both in terms of space on the colour bar that results in coding a response as a guess, and in terms of response frequency, given the
+This may reflect a limited sensitivity in this task variant, as in the multi-square condition, binding errors appear to be the overwhelming source of failures.
+While the single-square condition is effectively tuned to detect guessing (as that is the only type of error possible), the multi-square conditions simply provides less opportunity to detect guessing, both in terms of space on the colour bar that results in coding a response as a guess, and in terms of response frequency, given the